A vast majority of Americans grew up riding big yellow buses to school. Even if you didn’t, perhaps your children or grandchildren do.

 What if any of these scenarios could’ve been avoided?
 What if complaints coming from students, administrators, and the driver himself were tracked in a single location.
 Instead of papers flying around and statements made here and there, a full complaint management system was in place.
 Every complaint would have someone accountable for acknowledging and handling it.

 Every school has transportation issues.
 They’re unavoidable.
 While hopefully not as drastic as what happened in Chattanooga in November 2016, they could range from standard communications and concerns from parents to route change requests.
 If you have children or grandchildren that currently ride the school bus, their safety and security is of the utmost importance.
 Each school system has their own way they prefer to receive these communications.
 And there are resources available explaining the complaint process.

 There are also software programs that exist to manage and track these complaints.
 One of those is Issuetrak.
-There are already school districts out there using Issuetrak as a cost-effective solution to their transportation complaint management needs.
-Talk to your school transportation director, and have them speak to one of our product experts today!
+There are already dozens of school districts using Issuetrak as a cost-effective solution to their transportation complaint management needs.
+Talk to your school transportation director, and have them speak to one of our Product Experts today!